-baby's heartbeat in a quiet room by putting your ear on the mother's belly.
+baby's heartbeat in a quiet room by putting your y's ne baby. fetoscope 1-ear fetoscope ear on the mother's belly.
 The heartbeat will be easier to hear if you have a fetoscope or a stethoscope.
 You can make a simple fetoscope from wood, clay, or a hollow tube of bamboo (see page 449).
 Or you can buy a fetoscope.